All posts

 Visit

-The short version: Deel covers more countries than any competitor (150+), offers free contractor management, and handles EOR at $599/employee/month.
+The short version: Deel covers 130+ countries for EOR — more than Oyster (120+) or Remote (90+), though newer entrant Multiplier lists 150+ — charges $49/contractor/month for contractor management, and handles EOR at $599/employee/month, the cheapest of the big three.
 For solo founders hiring their first contractor or employee abroad, it removes the compliance guesswork.
 The gaps show up in pricing transparency for add-ons, limited payroll customization, and the fact that Deel uses third-party entities in some countries rather than owning them directly.

 Most cross-border solo founders don't start with EOR.
 They start with a contractor agreement — a PDF they found online, signed over email, with a freelancer in the Philippines, India, or Eastern Europe.
 It works until it doesn't.